-- domestic violence and sexual assault,
+- domestic violence and sexual assault;

-- fraud and identity theft,
+- fraud and identity theft;

-- human trafficking,
+- human trafficking;

-- mass violence and crisis response,
+- mass violence and crisis response;

-- victim impact,
+- victim compensation;

-- victim compensation.
+- victim impact;

 Before beginning their work, reviewers must participate in an orientation telephone call, which covers the roles and responsibilities of the reviewers and the background and purpose of the grant program under review.

 Participants receive $125 for each application reviewed, including participation in both the orientation call and consensus call.